AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/recipes/recipes/create-monorepo.ts.md

 }));
 ```

-We can add the `@amazeelabs/scaffold` package to inject common tooling like
+We can run the `@amazeelabs/scaffold` package to inject common tooling like
 [jest] , [eslint] and [typescript].

 [jest]: https://jestjs.io/